 Life Before Extensive Travel…

-Embracing Tragedy and Finding Adventure: My Journey to Reinvention: Life has a way of taking unexpected turns, and my own journey has been no exception.
+Life has a way of taking unexpected turns, and my own journey has been no exception.
 Growing up in a close-knit town in Virginia, I was fortunate to have a supportive family and a promising future.
 After completing my B.S. in Communications, I decided to explore the world of sales.
-My adventurous spirit soon led me to join the military, where I served as an Infantry squad leader, shaping my leadership skills and instilled in me a strong sense of discipline and commitment.
+My adventurous spirit soon led me to join the military, where I served as an Infantry squad leader, shaping my leadership skills and instilling in me a strong sense of discipline and commitment.
 Using my sales background, and competing a second B.S.
-Degree in Clinical Psychology, I became a recruiter, during which time I worked to become a Master Recruiter and was honored with the prestigious title of Recruiter of the Year.
-I took on the role of Recruiting Manager, and subsequently, the Operations Manager of the Exercises & Experimentation Division of the Joint Force Headquarters – VA.
+Degree in Clinical Psychology, I became a recruiter, during which time I became a Master Recruiter and was honored with the prestigious award of Recruiter of the Year.
+I took on the role of Recruiting Manager, and subsequently, the Operations Manager of the Exercises & Experimentation Division of the Joint Force Headquarters of Virginia.
 These roles allowed me to apply my skills in a dynamic and challenging environment.

 Life’s tragedies often strike when we least expect them.
 I met Dana, the love of my life who I called my sweet pea, during college, and we shared over two decades of marriage.
 However, fate had other plans, and I tragically lost both my beloved wife and my mother within a short span of time.
 These heartbreaking losses shook me to my core and prompted me to reevaluate my priorities.
 In the wake of these tragedies, I chose to take a strategic pause and reflect on the meaning of my life.
 I realized that these devastating events had, in a way, prepared me for the next great adventure awaiting me.
 With a brave resolve, I made the life-altering decision to leave my job, sell my possessions, and embrace a nomadic lifestyle.